The robots meta tag and X-Robots-Tag made clear

 If combined, Google will choose the restrictive instruction over the permissive one.
 For example, the meta name=”robots” content=”noindex, index”/> directive means that the robot will choose noindex, and that the page text won’t be indexed.

-The search engine will consider the cumulative effect of the negative rules that are applicable to it if multiple crawlers are specified along with different rules.
+The search engine will consider the cumulative effect of the negative rules that apply if multiple crawlers are specified along with different rules.
 For example:

 This directive means that the pages won’t be indexed, and the links won’t get followed when crawled by Googlebot.